Village to pare down list of potential managers

 “She/he will also be very open and approachable.
 The ability to anticipate/resolve issues before they become problems is critical.
 Good judgment and common sense are essential.”

-The village of Islamorada will host a Special Call Village Council meeting at 5:30 p.m.
-Wednesday, May 19, to further vet the candidates and move forward with the interview process.
+The village of Islamorada hosted a Special Call Village Council meeting Wednesday, May 19, to further vet the candidates and move forward with the interview process.